99-devops/99devops_web/content/posts/k8s_authorisation_authentication.md

 Here is how you can create user account on k8s and authenticate them using certificates.

+This process is supposed to be done by the administrator to provide access to other users to the cluster.

 # Pre-requisites:
-* Administrator access to the production do cluster
+* Administrator access to the production do cluster, meaning must have admin kubeconfig with you initially.
 * OpenSSL installed

 # Guidelines for providing access to the cluster.